Course Content and Outcome Guide for RUS 201

 Competencies and Skills:

-- Manages basic discussions about interests, hobbies, family past activities, plans for future and vacations
+- Manages basic discussions about interests, hobbies, present and past activities, animals and pets, housing, food preferences, preparing food, and meal etiquette.

-- Comprehends slow native speech in a highly contextual setting.
+- Comprehend slower native speech in a highly contextual setting.